Food for Hungry Christians

 The Bottom Line:

-The Greek word translated "atonement" in Rom 5:11 and "reconciled" 2 Cor 5:18-20, is a form of "katallasso".
+The Greek word translated "atonement" in Rom 5:11 in the KJV and "reconciled" in every other occurence, is a form of "katallasso".
 Thayers Greek Lexicon states that this word literally means "to exchange", and in its Biblical contexts means "to be reconciled", or "restored to favor", in that, through the expiatory death of Christ, God exchanged the fallen state of sinners for a state of favor and blessing.
-Katallasso is only used these two times in the New Testament, and is only used concerning born again, reconciled children of God.

 If the work of Jesus on the Cross "atoned" for every human being, "covering" their sins, and "exchanging" their fallen state for a state of favor and blessing, then every human being, in the end, would be a child of God, and there would be no need for a Great White Throne of Judgement, or a Hell.
 But, on the contrary, the Scriptures state that some men were "appointed to condemnation", not written (prographo - permanently not written) in the Lamb's Book of Life from before the foundation of the world, and that those who will not believe on the Lord Jesus Christ are "already condemned".